 Riders in the CRCHA Novice Non Pro Limited class accumulate points toward year end awards just like riders in other CRCHA classes.

 Certain eligibility requirements apply to riders in this class.
 Many of these same rules apply to riders in other classes.

 Entrants in any NRCHA approved Open or Non Pro class must be current NRCHA members in good standing.
-Entrants in any CCHA approved Open or Non Pro class must be current CCHA members in good standing.
-Because the Novice Non Pro Limited class is one of our CCHA approved classes NRCHA membership is not required to show in this class.
+Entrants in any CRCHA approved Open or Non Pro class must be current CRCHA members in good standing.
+Because the Novice Non Pro Limited class is one of our CRCHA approved classes NRCHA membership is not required to show in this class.

-Riders desiring to enter NRCHA classes at our CCHA shows must complete both a NRCHA membership application and a NRCHA Non Pro declaration.
+Riders desiring to enter NRCHA classes at our CRCHA shows must complete both a NRCHA membership application and a NRCHA Non Pro declaration.
 These forms are available under “Membership” at www.NRCHA.com.

-NRCHA and CCHA memberships can be purchased through the show secretary at any of our CCHA horse shows.
+NRCHA and CRCHA memberships can be purchased through the show secretary at any of our CRCHA horse shows.

-Riders in most NRCHA and CCHA Non Pro classes must meet horse ownership requirements as detailed in NRCHA rule 2.1.12.
+Riders in most NRCHA and CRCHA Non Pro classes must meet horse ownership requirements as detailed in NRCHA rule 2.1.12.
 Briefly, this rule requires that horses in these classes be “solely owned by the exhibitor or exhibitor’s family”.
 However, as defined in NRCHA rule 2.1.17 riders in the NRCHA 5K Non Pro Limited and NRCHA 1K Non Pro Limited classes do not need to meet the horse ownership requirement.
-Likewise, riders in our CCHA 5K Non Pro Limited, CCHA 1K Non Pro Limited and CCHA Novice Non Pro Limited classes are exempted from the horse ownership requirement rule.
+Likewise, riders in our CRCHA Intermediate Non Pro Limited and CRCHA Novice Non Pro Limited classes are exempted from the horse ownership requirement rule.

 “Horses shall be shown astride with a western saddle.”